davewalker5/RC2014/Programs/LCD/README.md

 # RC2014 LCD Driver Module

-These programs display text on a two-line LCD connected through the RC2014 LCD Driver Module.
-One displays a fixed message across both lines, while the other repeatedly scrolls a message across the first line.
+These programs display text and custom characters on a two-line LCD connected through the RC2014 LCD Driver Module.
+They include fixed-message, scrolling-message, and custom-glyph demonstrations.

 ## Hardware

 The programs require:

 - An RC2014 Mini II running BASIC
-- An RC2014 LCD Driver Module
+- An RC2014 LCD Driver Module with LCD display
-- A compatible two-line character LCD
 - A serial terminal for entering the message

 ## Program Files